 Brussels Science in Society Salon, 8 October 2019, European Parliament

 On the 8th of October, Re-Imagine Europa organised a Brussels Science in Society Salon lunch on the topic of “Science, Democracy and the Future” at the European Parliament.
-Hosted by Professor Maria da Graça Carvalho MEP, the event will be structured as a high-level salon to allow for real debate and discussion.
+Hosted by Professor Maria da Graça Carvalho MEP, the event was structured as a high-level salon to allow for real debate and discussion.

 Commissioner Carlos Moedas opened the discussion with inputs from Prof. Rolf Heuer (Chair) and Prof. Janusz Bujnicki of the European Commission’s Group of Chief Scientific Advisors.
 MEP Andrius Kobilius conluded the lunch debate.